Palliser targets Japanese rail company Keisei

 Palliser's efforts come at a time foreign investors are taking new stakes in Japan and pushing companies to improve governance and boost value for shareholders.

-Smith said the root cause of Keisei's value gap is its disproportionate stake in its leisure and tourism subsidiary Oriental Land Co, the operator of Tokyo Disneyland, which is worth over $8 billion, accounting for 80% of Keisei's intrinsic value.
+Smith said the root cause of Keisei's value gap is its disproportionate stake in its leisure and tourism subsidiary Oriental Land Co 4661.T (OLC), the operator of Tokyo Disneyland, which is worth over $8 billion, accounting for 80% of Keisei's intrinsic value.

 But Smith, who spent years working for Elliott Investment Management and spent time in Asia, said one of the most important points of investments in Japan is to be patient and polite.